-The Nominating and Corporate Governance Committee regularly assesses the skills, background and expertise of the members of the Board and identifies the Company's needs.
-As part of this process, the Nominating and Corporate Governance Committee strives to select nominees with relevant business experience, the personal characteristics described above and a wide variety of skills and viewpoints, informed by diversity of race, ethnicity and gender.
-Currently, the Board has three female directors representing 33% of the Board, and one member from an underrepresented racial or ethnic community.
+^{} Generally, the skill or expertise is in addition to experience on our Board of Directors.

 The Nominating and Corporate Governance Committee also recognizes the importance of selecting directors from a range of backgrounds and professions to provide the Board a wealth of experiences and perspectives to inform its decisions and enhance its cognitive diversity.
 Consistent with this philosophy, the Nominating and Corporate Governance Committee evaluates the ability of a potential director to contribute to the Board by leveraging a broad range of experiences, as well as the potential director's ethnic, gender, generational and racial diversity.
+Currently, the Board has three female directors and one ethnically diverse director.